Spectral Conditions for the Ingleton Inequality: Introduction

-The conclusion of Theorem~\ref{th:main} is particularly strong for distributions supported on \emph{expander graphs}, for which $\lambda_2 = O(\sqrt{\lambda_1})$. \footnote{This is the condition for (left-right)-balanced bipartite expanders, where the sizes of the left and the right parts are equal.
-In non-balanced case the condition is slightly subtler, see Proposition~\ref{p:alonlike}\eqref{eq:alonlike-strong} in Section~\ref{s:graphs}.} In this regime, the theorem yields the Ingleton inequality up to an additive error term of order $O\bigl(\log H(X,Y,A,B)\bigr)$. \begin{exampleA}[See Section~\ref{s:linear}] Fix a finite field $\mathbb{F}$ and consider the projective plane over $\mathbb{F}$.
+\begin{exampleA}[See Section~\ref{s:linear}] Fix a finite field $\mathbb{F}$ and consider the projective plane over $\mathbb{F}$.
 Let $(X,Y)$ be a random incidence in this plane, where $X$ is a uniformly random point and $Y$ is a uniformly random line incident to $X$.
 A direct calculation shows that

-It is known (see the discussion in Section~\ref{s:linear}) that the incidence graph of a finite projective plane satisfies $\lambda_2 = O(\sqrt{\lambda_1})$.
+It is known (see Section~\ref{s:linear}) that the incidence graph of a finite projective plane satisfies $\lambda_2 \le \sqrt{\lambda_1}$.
 Therefore, the inequality in Theorem~\ref{th:main} rewrites to